numalariamodeling/faculty-enrich-2022/content/modules/emod-how-to/emod-how-to.md

 from simtools.SetupParser import SetupParser
 ```

+Other modules such as `datetime` may also be helpful, depending on the type of output and desired manipulations.

 __Basic structure of an Analyzer__

-The Analyzer Class needs to be defined using a meaningful name, i.e. `InsetChartAnalyzer` for an analyzer that processes   `InsetChart.json` outputs.
+The Analyzer Class should be defined using a meaningful name, i.e. `InsetChartAnalyzer` for an analyzer that processes   `InsetChart.json` outputs.
-A [class](https://docs.python.org/3/tutorial/classes.html) in Python that allows constructing custom objects with associated attributes and functions.
+A [class](https://docs.python.org/3/tutorial/classes.html) in Python allows constructing custom objects with associated attributes and functions.

 Each class starts with a definition of custom parameters and objects attributes via  `__init__` and `self`.
+This
-This requires few edits across simulation experiments but stay relatively unchanged within the same experiment setup.
+requires a few edits across simulation experiments but tends to stay relatively unchanged within the same experiment setup.

+The `filter` function is optional.
+It allows the analyzer to only analyze a subset of simulations in an experiment by
+filtering based on simulation tags.
+For example, the user can request the analyzer only analyze simulations where the tag
+`SMC_Coverage` has the value 1 (if this is a tag the user specified when building their experiment), or simulations that succeeded.
+This functionality
+ can be useful when debugging large experiments.
+If the `filter` function is not specified, then all simulations are
+ targeted for analysis.

-The `select_simulation_data` then is a custom function applied to extract data from the json file and needs to be modified the most across different EMOD output files.
+The `select_simulation_data` is a custom function applied to extract data from the EMOD output file and needs to be
+modified the most across different EMOD output file types and according to the user's needs.

-Finally, the `finalize` checks the extracted data and then saves or plots the data.
-The checking of the simulation stays mostly the same across simulations while the part of processing the simulation data is highly variable across projects and depends on the desired results.
+Finally, the `finalize` checks the extracted data, aggregates data from multiple simulations in the same experiment, and
+then saves or plots the data.
+The checking of the simulation stays mostly the same across simulations while the part of
+processing the simulation data is highly variable across projects and depends on the desired results.